American Civil War Life: Union Infantryman – Life In Camp II

 Woolen Sack Coat (Fatigue Blouse or Frock Coat; Fig. 9) – this coat reached to the hips, and was generally dark blue in color.
 Four or more buttons were fastened in front, up to the collar, and the coat was either lined or unlined.
 If lined, an interior breast pocket was made available.

 Forage Cap or other Headgear (Fig. 10) - wool or felt were the most used materials for these hats.
 The forage cap was the “regulation” headgear for Volunteers, and was generally dark blue in color.
-However many wide-brimmed hats came to be used (various colors, though black was most prevalent).
 The forage cap had a flattened top that hung somewhat forward, and had a black leather visor in front.
 Another strap could have been fastened under the chin, if desired, to more firmly anchor the hat on the head.

 Woolen Overcoat (cold weather outerwear; Fig. 11) – this heavy, cold weather coat had a detachable cape that doubled as a hood, and was generally light blue in color.
 Several buttons fastened in front, and hooks and clasps were used to anchor the hood in place.
 This coat reached down to the knees.